The Real Housewives of Atlanta: Storylines

 The twelfth season saw the departure of DeVoe and the return of Moore as a full-time housewife.
-Sam, Hampton, and Momplaisir return as friends of the housewives.
+Sam and Hampton return as friends of the housewives.
 Moore and Williams share a bonding experience as new mothers, which simmers down their longtime tumultuous relationship.
 Burruss focuses on acting while awaiting the arrival of her baby girl after she and Tucker decided to go through the surrogacy process and clashing over differing parenting methods.
 Bailey is eagerly waiting for her boyfriend Mike Hill to pop the question and attempts to rebuild her relationship with Leakes after not speaking since the season eleven reunion.
 Moore struggles with being a new mother while also noticing cracks in her marriage.
 Growing pains in her relationship with husband Daly eventually come to a head after the charity event, which leads to Moore filing for divorce before the ladies trip to Greece.
 Williams deals with being a new mother to her baby girl PJ with McKinley.
 As rumors surface of McKinley’s infidelity, Williams calls off the engagement and breaks up with him after it was revealed that he was being unfaithful even during Williams’ pregnancy.
 Marcille enjoys married life and settles into her new home with her husband Michael Sterling and is now moving forward with steps of changing her daughter’s last name to Sterling.
 Marcille gives birth to her second child with Sterling.
 Sam and Moore have feud when a woman who is dubbed the “Cookie Lady” brings information about Sam’s fiancé being unfaithful.
 Leakes tries to reconcile with the ladies with moderate success.
 The ladies also deal with a rumor spread by Leakes that someone secretly recorded Bailey talking badly about her which then leads the ladies to confronting Momplaisir and Hampton who are believed to know who the “snake” is.
 A tense confrontation amongst the group leads to a near violent encounter when they address “Snakegate” on the Toronto trip.
 While Burruss and Tucker prep for their baby shower for the arrival of their new baby girl, new tensions reignite Tucker’s feud with his mother-in-law, leading to her absence at the party.
 Moore and Leakes growing feud reaches a point of no return.
 The season twelve reunion episodes were produced using remote techniques in the wake of the pandemic, so the ladies were home and on Zoom.
 Moore and Williams discuss newfound issues and the ladies get candid about “Snakegate” which leads to Leakes closing her computer and not continuing the show with the rest of the cast.